excellalabs/docker-workshop-2/README.md

 ### Using an orchestrator

+No longer are applications always made up a a single process or a small number of processes across a handful of servers.
+They are being decomposed into microservices for a number of benefits.
+Different work comes from this, such as:

+- Need to manage many services spread across many servers, in such a way that effectively utilizes resources
+- Need automation in deploying containers to servers, configuring them, supervision and failure-handling

+Kubernetes abstracts away the hardware infrastructure and exposes your whole datacenter as a single enormous computational resource.
+You don't need to know about the servers underneath.
+It's becoming the standard way to run distributed apps on premises and in the cloud.

 We will set up Kubernetes and use it to deploy instead of Docker directly.

-General concepts:
+All orchestrators share core concepts around wrapping containers for more management, i.e.:

 - Wrap containers with configuration for orchestration management.
 (ECS has task definition, Kubernetes has spec, Swarm uses additions to Compose).
+    - Simplify communucation between containers, I.E. give one IP address to all related containers
+    - Specify how to deploy containers for app across nodes
+    - Set how app will scale on a container level
+    - Set resource usage of containers

 - Wrap containers with extra layer(s) for additional services such as self-healing, logging, deployment management, etc.

 #### Set up a Kubernetes cluster